leefuller23/www/content/qtnet.md

 ---
 title: "qtnet"
 date: "2022-06-04"
-lastmod: 2022-06-04
+lastmod: 2022-06-05
 ---
-## Executive summary
+## wtf?
 qtnet is the name of my home network.
+My self hosted apps are inspired by successful commercial services, powered by mostly open source software, and get "qt" lazily prefixed to the name.

-All my self hosted apps are ripoffs of existing commercial services with "qt" on the start.
-Nextcloud is 'qtcloud', plex is 'qtfilx' etc.
+Nextcloud is 'qtcloud', plex is 'qtfilx' etc. Why qt?
+Because im cute.
+Im more than cute, I'm adorable.
+My network = qtnet.

+You get it.
+It's childish.
+But its my expensive hobbby so I get to name it, right? =)

-By using the convention of a fake company name, it makes it simple for me to to follow the enterprise techniques I apply at $DAYJOB to everything from naming physical assets, through to app testing/staging and documentation.
+Also by using a consistent fake company name and consistent (fake) product names, it makes it much easier for me to to follow the enterprise techniques I use at work.
+This means naming servers, VMs, containers, CI/CD pipelines, all the way through to testing/staging and documentation.

 ## Network topology
 Something here soon